daph3105/VGS-In-Out/README.md

 ## Technologies Used
 - This app was built using Node.js with Express.js.
-- ngrok was used for deployment.
+- heroku was used for deployment.

 ## Clone or Download
 ```